At first glance, Crazy Domains appears to be cheaper than SiteGround, but it charges you for lots of addons that SiteGround offers for free.

-CrazyDomains will charge you for more add-ons than SiteGround at the checkout (e.g., SSL certificates, WHOIS domain privacy protection, personal email, automatic daily backups, website builder, and more).
+Crazy Domains charges for more add-ons than SiteGround when you checkout.
+These add-ons include SSL certificates, WHOIS domain privacy protection, personal email, automatic daily backups, website builder, and more.

-With CrazyDomains, you can choose to be billed quarterly, annually, biennially, triennially, or decennially (10 years).
-With SiteGround, you can subscribe monthly, annually, biennially, or triennially.
+With Crazy Domains, you can choose to be billed quarterly, annually, biennially, triennially, or decennially (10 years).
+SiteGround’s subscriptions are monthly, annually, biennially, or triennially.
 With both hosts, the longer the subscription term, the less you pay.

-While SiteGround isn’t popular for being cheap, it does offer a better value for money compared to CrazyDomains by offering more inclusive features.
+While SiteGround isn’t known for being cheap, it does offer better value for money than Crazy Domains.
 The winner here is SiteGround.

-CrazyDomains also offers free WordPress auto updates, free 1-click migration tool, WordPress staging, pre-installed WP-CLI, and pre-installed Git.
-Unlike SiteGround, CrazyDomains offers free weekly backups.
+Crazy Domains also provides free WordPress auto-updates, a free 1-click migration tool, WordPress staging, pre-installed WP-CLI, and pre-installed Git.
+Unlike SiteGround, Crazy Domains only has weekly backups.

-With CrazyDomains, you can get from 1 to 5 hosted websites and 10 GB to 50 GB SSD storage.
-As previously mentioned, CrazyDomains doesn’t offer freebies (like SiteGround).
+With Crazy Domains, you can get from 1 to 5 hosted websites and 10 GB to 50 GB SSD storage.
+As previously mentioned, Crazy Domains doesn’t have any extra freebies (like SiteGround).

 See more differences between Crazy Domains and SiteGround in the following comparison table:

-|Hosting Types||Shared (Linux & Windows), WordPress hosting, VPS (Linux & Windows)||Shared, WordPress hosting, WooCommerce, cloud, reseller, dedicated servers.|
+|Hosting Types||Shared (Linux and Windows), WordPress hosting, VPS (Linux and Windows)||Shared, WordPress hosting, WooCommerce, cloud, reseller, dedicated servers|

 |Free SSL Certificate||✘||✔|